 After 10 years of corresponding with different prison inmates as part of the program, Angie became a screener as well as a pen pal.
 Without screeners, the Prisoner Pen Pal Ministry would be at a standstill.

 The program needs volunteers to read letters and get each to its proper recipient.
-Angie alternates each month with Greg Baran, Sue Spelzer and Marilynn Kenyon as weekly screeners.
+Angie alternates each month with Greg, Sue, and Marilynn as weekly screeners.

 “It’s designed to be outreaching of Christ,” Angie says.
 “So many of the letters that I read, everybody is concerned about the same things.
 It makes you realize how much more alike we are than different.
 You get a feel for people wanting a human connection.”